Today or Tomorrow

-"Today or Tomorrow" (Aujourd'hui ou demain) is an essay published on 17 July 1892, by the anarchist activist Louise Michel in l'Endehors.
+"Today or Tomorrow" (Aujourd'hui ou demain) is an essay published on 17 July 1892, by the anarchist Louise Michel in l'Endehors.
 Michel wrote it at the beginning of the Ère des attentats (1892–1894), on the eve of Ravachol's execution.
-She presents him as an avenger who came to liberate humanity and could lead it to a new era—more broadly, Michel’s intent is to pay tribute to this figure and reaffirm her support for propaganda of the deed and insurrectionary anarchism, which she saw as the preferred paths to revolution.
+She presents him as an avenger who came to liberate humanity and could lead it to a new era—more broadly, Michel's intent is to pay tribute to this figure and reaffirm her support for propaganda of the deed and insurrectionary anarchism, which she saw as the preferred paths to revolution.

 Michel remains influenced by the usual visions of her time and circles; she genders anarchist terrorism in the masculine and compares Ravachol to Jesus Christ, like other anarchist figures of her period.

 Context

 In France, relations between the authorities and anarchists became increasingly strained due to the heavy repression anarchists faced in the 1880s.
 In that context, anarchists began to explore new questions: 'Is the use of violence legitimate in the anarchist struggle?
 And if it is legitimate, to what extent?'

 Michel gradually moved closer to anarchism and fully embraced it in 1887 during the Clément Duval affair, the founder of illegalism who was arrested after a burglary in which he set fire to his victim's home.
 His death sentence seemed to her a declaration of war from the state, which needed to be opposed by all means necessary to secure his release.
 She felt it did not matter if she were shot, as anarchist vengeance would only grow stronger.

 Following the Fourmies massacre and the Clichy affair in 1891, a number of anarchists in France decided to engage in terrorist actions against the presumed perpetrators of their repression, marking the beginning of the Ère des attentats (1892–1894).
 One of the first terrorists of this period, who targeted the magistrates involved in the Clichy affair, François Ravachol, was arrested and sent to the guillotine on 11 July 1892, transforming him into a martyr and hero of the anarchist cause.

 The anarchist activist published her text in L'En-dehors on 17 July 1892 under the title Today or Tomorrow.